Julie Wosk: Biography

 A native of Evanston, Illinois, Wosk received a B.A.degree from Washington University in St. Louis, graduating magna cum laude, Phi Beta Kappa, a M.A. from Harvard, and a Ph.D. from the University of Wisconsin in Madison.

-Earlier in her career, Wosk was a civil rights worker for Dr. Martin Luther King Jr.’s organization SCLC organization Southern Christian Leadership Conference (SCLC) in Alabama and a public relations and advertising writer at Playboy.
+Earlier in her career, Wosk was a civil rights worker for Dr. Martin Luther King Jr.’s SCLC organization in Alabama and a public relations and advertising writer at Playboy.

 Wosk is also a painter and photographer whose work has appeared in American museums and galleries.
 As a museum curator, she is best known for two exhibits on subjects new to the American museum world, one of which was "Picturing Female Robots and Androids" at the New York Hall of Science in Queens, April 22 – October 22, 2017.

-Her exhibit "Imaging Women in the Space Age" at the New York Hall of Science in Queens, July 13, 2019 – March 2020, celebrated the fiftieth anniversary of the Apollo 11 lunar landing, and included images of America's female astronauts and space women in films, television, fashion, and art.
+Her traveling exhibit "Imaging Women in the Space Age" at the New York Hall of Science in Queens, periodically July 13, 2019 – 2026, celebrated the fiftieth anniversary of the Apollo 11 lunar landing, and included images of America's female astronauts and space women in films, television, fashion, and art.

 Wosk's books include Women and the Machine: Representations from the Spinning wheel to the Electronic Age (Johns Hopkins Univ.
 Press, 2001) and My Fair Ladies: Female Robots, Androids, and Other Artificial Eves (Rutgers Univ.
 Press, 2015).

 Women and the Machine was the first book to present a detailed history of how image-makers illustrated the stereotypes and dramatically changing social attitudes about women and their technical abilities.
 The book "shows that the gender gap in today’s technology workplace has very deep roots."
 By riding bicycles, driving cars, piloting planes, working as “Rosie the Riveters" in wartime, women were able to refute the stereotypes and prove their expertise.
 The book "Reveals deep cultural tensions over the role of women in a technologically complex society" and "reads as a prelude to the computer age".